learn-co-students/swift-playground-ios-0615/README.md

 ### II.
 Flatiron Summary

-1. Create the following instances using `let`:
+1. Create the following variables using `let`:
   * `flatiron` which holds a string `"the Flatiron School"`,
   * `course` which holds a string `"Mobile Development with iOS"`,
   * `leadInstructor` which holds a string `"Tim Clem"`,